Roof found competent for sentencing, gets extra prep day

 While prosecutors plan to call up to 38 people related to the nine people killed and three who survived the June 2015 slaughter during Bible study at Emanuel AME Church in Charleston, Roof said last week he plans on calling no witnesses and presenting no evidence.

 Roof was found guilty last month on 33 federal charges, including hate crimes and obstruction of the practice of religion.
 A jury took less than three hours to return its verdict, and a judge dismissed the jury for a break over the holidays.
+That same jury returns to court Wednesday.

 Most Read Stories

-Note: This story has been corrected to show that Roof’s trial on state murder charges is expected to begin later this year.